 Abstract:

-As a hard tissue of cephalopods supporting internal organs and mantle, the gladius grows throughout the entire life cycle and is irreversible, which is a good carrier for recording the complete life history information of cephalopods.
+As a hard tissue supporting internal organs and the mantle in cephalopods, the gladius grows throughout the entire life cycle, and this growth is irreversible, making the gladius a good carrier for recording complete life history information.
 To explore the factors affecting the external morphology of gladius of

 Sthenoteuthis oualaniensis, the morphological growth characteristics of gladius structure were studied based on the